 After time in England, Albert and John arrived in Etaples, France on 4 February 1917.
 On 9 February, they marched out into the field.
 The 29th Battalion unit diary notes their location on February 9 as Trones Wood near Guillemont and only ten kilometres from Mouquet Farm.

 The battalion was not involved in any major battles at the time.
-It was at the Battle of Fromelles in 1916 and later in 1917 would be a part of the Battle of Polygon Wood.
-John and Albert had arrived between campaigns.
+It was at the Battle of Fromelles in 1916 and later in 1917 were a part of the Battle of Polygon Wood, but John and Albert had arrived between campaigns.
 During February 1917, members of the battalion were laying cable in the area around Trones Wood.

 What exactly happened, three days later on the 12th, is not clear, however, the outcome saw both McClintock boys fighting for their lives with gunshot wounds to their faces.
 John’s service record notes the injury was accidental.
 He also had shoulder injuries and a fractured left arm.
 Albert lost his right eye and had an injured left arm and a fractured right leg.
 They were relocated over the next twenty-four hours to the 1st New Zealand Stationary Hospital at Amiens.